AutoVerse-ai/Verse-library/docs/source/troubleshooting.md

 ```

 In this example, we can clearly see a cycle.
-Think about how the program will run line by line.
+Think about how the program will run timestep by timestep.
 When the craft mode is "Normal", it will transition to "Up" due to the 1st if statement.
 Then in the next timestep, the craft will transition to "Normal" due to the 2nd if condition.
 In the next timestep, the craft will transition to "Up" again due to the 1st if statement.
 Avoid situations where a mode transition can occur too soon.
 This includes "self-loops" where a mode transitions to itself.
 <br/><br/>

 To fix this problem, make the transition condition more specific: